The math that never adds up

 The best task management tool for parents isn’t the one with the most features.
 It’s the one both you and your partner will actually open every day.
 That usually means mobile-first, shareable, and fast to capture.

 A family task management system works only when both partners can see it.
-Pair your task app with a shared family calendar for time-based commitments – tasks go in the task tool, events go in the calendar.
+Pair your task app with a shared family calendar for time-based commitments, keeping tasks in the task tool and events in the calendar.
 Keep them separate so your task list doesn’t become a second calendar full of appointments.
 And if a digital tool creates friction, a shared whiteboard in the kitchen paired with a simple phone app works just as well.
-Don’t let the tool become another task.
+Don’t let your task management app become another task to manage.

 How do working parents coordinate tasks with a partner?